 FIFO is mostly recommended for businesses that deal in perishable products.
 The approach provides such ventures with a more accurate value of their profits and inventory.
 FIFO is not only suited for companies that deal with perishable items but also those that don’t fall under the category.

-With the FIFO method, the stock that remains on the shelves at the end of the accounting cycle will be valued at a price closer to the actual market price for the items.
-It means that the business assets will be of higher value.
+With the FIFO method, the stock that remains on the shelves at the end of the accounting cycle will be valued at a price closer to the current market price for the items.
+It means that the inventory will be of higher value.

 Why Use FIFO?